eclipse-theia/theia/doc/coding-guidelines.md

 ## Theming
 <a name="theming-no-css-color-variables"></a>
-* [1.](#theming-no-css-color-variables) Do not introduce css color variables.
+* [1.](#theming-no-css-color-variables) Do not introduce CSS color variables.
 Implement `ColorContribution` and use `ColorRegistry.register` to register new colors.
 <a name="theming-no-css-color-values"></a>
-* [2.](#theming-no-css-color-values) Do not introduce hardcode color values in css.
-Instead reference [VS Code colors](https://code.visualstudio.com/api/references/theme-color) in css by prefixing them with `--theia` and replacing all dots with dashes.
-For example `widget.shadow` color can be referenced in css with `var(--theia-widget-shadow)`.
+* [2.](#theming-no-css-color-values) Do not introduce hardcoded color values in CSS.
+Instead refer to [VS Code colors](https://code.visualstudio.com/api/references/theme-color) in CSS by prefixing them with `--theia` and replacing all dots with dashes.
+For example `widget.shadow` color can be referred to in CSS with `var(--theia-widget-shadow)`.
 <a name="theming-derive-colors-from-vscode"></a>
 * [3.](#theming-derive-colors-from-vscode) Always derive new colors from existing [VS Code colors](https://code.visualstudio.com/api/references/theme-color).
-One can derive from an existing color, just by plainly referencing it, e.g. `dark: 'widget.shadow'`, or applying transformations, e.g. `dark: Color.lighten('widget.shadow', 0.4)`.
+New colors can be derived from an existing color by plain reference, e.g. `dark: 'widget.shadow'`, or transformation, e.g. `dark: Color.lighten('widget.shadow', 0.4)`.
 > Why?
-Otherwise, there is no guarantee that new colors don't look alien for a random VS Code color theme.
+Otherwise, there is no guarantee that new colors will fit well into new VSCode color themes.
 <a name="theming-theia-colors"></a>
 * [4.](#theming-theia-colors) Apply different color values only in concrete Theia themes, see [Light (Theia)](https://github.com/eclipse-theia/theia/blob/master/packages/monaco/data/monaco-themes/vscode/light_theia.json), [Dark (Theia)](https://github.com/eclipse-theia/theia/blob/master/packages/monaco/data/monaco-themes/vscode/dark_theia.json) and [High Contrast (Theia)](https://github.com/eclipse-theia/theia/blob/master/packages/monaco/data/monaco-themes/vscode/hc_theia.json) themes.
 <a name="theming-variable-naming"></a>